 Moreover, there is a wide variety of predatory bugs, parasitic wasps and nematodes available and everything boils down to selecting which type will love to feast on the pests in your cannabis grow space.

-In order to be effective, beneficial insects should be stored and shipped in optimal conditions.
-It is crucial that you select a trusted supplier who will deliver your arsenal of predatory bugs in tip-top shape.
+In order to be effective, predatory insects should be stored and shipped in optimal conditions.
+It is crucial that you select a trusted supplier who will deliver your arsenal of beneficial bugs in tip-top shape.
 Otherwise, you’ll only be throwing away hard-earned cash for a pile of spiritless bugs unable to fend off your cannabis pests.
-Also, be sure to follow supplier recommendations when applying beneficial insects.
+Also, be sure to follow supplier recommendations when applying predatory insects.

 The need for synthetic insecticides and chemical pest solutions is greatly reduced when introducing beneficial insects as part of your IPM program.
 Whether you’re trying to prevent the proliferation of common cannabis pests or already confronting a full-blown infestation, keep in mind that organic pest control and management is the best way to go.
 As responsible organic cannabis growers, it is your role to maintain optimum conditions in your grow area so your cannabis plants are totally safe for human consumption.

-Ant & Garden Solutions in Beaverton Oregon specializes in organic pest control for common cannabis pests and marijuana bugs.
+Ant & Garden Organic Pest Control in Beaverton Oregon specializes in organic pest control for common cannabis pests and marijuana bugs.
 Learn more about incorporating predatory mites into your cannabis IPM program by giving us a call today!